Fashion’s Favorite Interior Decorator Shares His Secrets in a New Book

 Ryan Korban knows how to make a stylish interior perfectly Instagrammable.
 His interior-design aesthetic is uncluttered, polished, and packed with statement pieces like a well-placed Basquiat painting, or ceramic geese sculptures.
-After decorating both Alexander Wang’s apartment and Balenciaga’s flagship store, Korban is now sharing his tips in his second book, Interiors, out this week from Rizzoli.
+After decorating both Alexander Wang’s apartment and Balenciaga’s flagship store, and designing his own line of furniture for EJ Victor, Korban is now sharing his tips in his second book, Interiors, out this week from Rizzoli.

 “Most of the interior design books that are portfolio-based don’t include stores and homes, so it was important to find a way to mix them together and be inspired by space for the sake of space,” he told the Cut.